dchernousov/Allot-RobotFramework-Demo/README.md

 Please use the latest versions for a compliance code execution.

-*See examples:

-# Install the latest version (does not upgrade)
+# Install the latest version

+It does not upgrade (see tutorials below)

+Please see the following example:
-pip install robotframework
+`pip install robotframework`

 # How to Run Robot Tests